Kitchen Divas

 • In a small bowl combine the seasoned salt, pepper, garlic powder and paprika.
 Stir until blended and set aside.

-• Place potatoes and onions into your slow cooker.
-Sprinkle with seasonings and drizzle melted butter all over the potatoes.
-Stir until potatoes are coated in butter and seasonings are evenly distributed.
+• Prepare slow cooker with cooking spray.
+Place potatoes and then onions into your slow cooker.
+Sprinkle seasonings and drizzle butter.
+Toss potatoes until seasoning and butter is evenly distributed.

 Tried this recipe?Let us know how it was!